Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 iv.
 Heavy artillery and light mobile artillery roughly follows the traditional dynamics but is ineffective against collective shielding of mechanized infantry.

 v.
-Shield infrantry roughly equates to mechanized infantry with small to medium fire, short range weapons.
+Shield infantry roughly equates to mechanized infantry with small to medium fire, short range weapons.
 In addition it is able to collectively construct impervious (active and passive) shielding and provide cover for mechs and in some cases mech carriers.

 VI.
 Long term additions: